ginesh-tandel/ginesh-tandel/README.md

 ## 🚀 About

-I design and build **scalable, cloud-native, enterprise systems** with a strong focus on architecture, performance, and maintainability.
+I design and architect **scalable, cloud-native enterprise systems** with a strong focus on performance, maintainability, and distributed architecture.

 - Microservices & Distributed Systems
 - Cloud (Azure & AWS)